sophea06/Student-News/README-copy.md

 5. Click "Create Post"

 ### Browse Posts (Student)

 1. Login as student
 2. Go to Student Dashboard (`/student`)
-3. View news feed, use search, or filter by category
+3. View notifications and manage profile
-4. Click post to view full content
+4. Access other features as needed
 5. Like, comment, or share posts

 ## User Roles & Permissions